-Experimental AI-generated summary referencing Polymarket data · UpdatedCalifornia voter ID referendum passes?
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedCalifornia voter ID referendum passes?

 California voter ID referendum passes?